ranjef420/Motorrad1150/hilde_assistant_link.md

 ## Project Identifier

-- All User, Project Documentation, Repository Documentation, and AI Assistant Knowledge Base and/or Project Files referencing **"Broomhilda"** "the project," "the repo," "this project," or any related identifiers shall default to this AI-assisted maintenance, diagnostic, and troubleshooting project unless explicitly overridden by Nick.
+- All references to **"Broomhilda"** default to this AI-assisted maintenance, diagnostic, and troubleshooting project
+- Applies to: User communications, Project Documentation, Repository Documentation, AI Assistant Knowledge Bases, and Project Files
+- Common terms: "the project," "the repo," "this project," or related identifiers
+- Override: Only by explicit instruction from Nick

 ---

 ## Vehicle Identifier

-- All User, Project Documentation, Repository Documentation, and AI Assistant Knowledge Base and/or Project Files referencing **“Hilde”** “the bike,” “my bike” (Nick), or any related identifiers shall default to this vehicle record and its associated data context, unless explicitly overridden by Nick.
+- All references to **"Hilde"** default to this vehicle record and its associated data context
+- Applies to: User communications, Project Documentation, Repository Documentation, AI Assistant Knowledge Bases, and Project Files
+- Common terms: "the bike," "my bike" (from Nick), or related identifiers
+- Override: Only by explicit instruction from Nick

 ---